Resister (song)

 "Resister" (stylized as RESISTER) is a song by Japanese pop singer ASCA.
-It was released digitally on January 13, 2019 before received a physical release on February 27, 2019.
-It reached number 14 on Oricon and number 21 on Japan Hot 100.
-It was used as the second opening theme of anime Sword Art Online: Alicization.
+It was digitally released on January 13, 2019, before receiving a physical release on February 27, 2019.
+The song reached number 14 on Oricon and number 21 on Japan Hot 100.
+It was used as the second opening theme of the anime Sword Art Online: Alicization.

 Release and reception

-On 9 December 2018, the official website of the anime Sword Art Online: Alicization revealed about the second opening theme song "Resister" that would be sung by ASCA.
-The song was released digitally on January 13, 2019 before received a physical release on February 27, 2019 on three edition; Regular edition, Limited edition and Limited anime edition.
-The single reached number 14 on Oricon, 27 on Japan Hot 100, and 8 on Japan Hot Animation with spent 9, 10 and 11 weeks respectively.
-In July 2019, "Resister" was certified gold by the Recording Industry Association of Japan (RIAJ) for 100,000 full-track ringtone digital music downloads (Chaku Uta Full).
-The song was featured in her first album Hyakkaryōran (百歌繚乱, Hundred Songs).
+On 9 December 2018, the official website of the anime Sword Art Online: Alicization revealed that the second opening theme song, "Resister," would be performed by ASCA.
+The song was released digitally on January 13, 2019, before receiving a physical release on February 27, 2019, in three editions: the Regular edition, Limited edition, and Limited anime edition.
+The single reached number 14 on Oricon, 27 on Japan Hot 100, and 8 on Japan Hot Animation, spending 9, 10 and 11 weeks on each chart, respectively.

+In July 2019, "Resister" was certified gold by the Recording Industry Association of Japan (RIAJ) for 100,000 full-track digital ringtone downloads (Chaku Uta Full).
+The song was featured on her first album Hyakkaryōran (百歌繚乱, Hundred Songs).

 Music video

 The music video for "Resister" was directed by Atsunori Toshi.
-The video features ASCA with the dancer singing and dancing in the factory.
-Some scene show the dancer shoot with a bow.
-And some scene show ASCA and the dancer singing and dancing with a lightning effect.
-The video end when ASCA is taking a bow.
+The video features ASCA alongside a dancer, singing and dancing inside a factory setting.
+Some scenes show the dancer shooting a bow, while others depict ASCA and the dancer singing and dancing amid lightning effects.
+The video ends with ASCA taking a bow.